Chefs Notes

 The top of this loaded baked potato casserole gets nice and crispy while the middle stays soft and tender.
 This is a great side dish for a steak dinner, roast beef, or even a lobster dinner.
 But be aware, it is very rich, and you won't be able to stop eating it.

-Are you looking for another great side dish for your steak dinner?
-Check out this Steakhouse Creamed Spinach Recipe.
+Are you looking for another great side for your steak dinner?
+Check out my Steakhouse Creamed Spinach or my Potato Gratin.
 This post was inspired by Chef John's Potatoes Romanoff.
 Check out his video here.

 Recipe